NREL/PRAS/docs/src/PRAS/results.md

 ### Energy

-The Energy family of result specifications (`StorageEnergy`, `StorageEnergySamples`, `GeneratorStorageEnergy`, and `GeneratorStorageEnergySamples`) reports the energy state-of-charge associated with individual energy-limited resources.
-Result specification variants are available for selecting the category of energy-limited resource (storage or generator-storage) to report, as well as for requesting sample-level disaggregation.
-Energy is always disaggregated by timestep and may also be disaggregated by unit (get the state of charge of a single unit) or aggregated across the system (get the sum of states of charge of all storage devices in the system).
+The Energy family of result specifications (`StorageEnergy`, `StorageEnergySamples`, `GeneratorStorageEnergy`, `GeneratorStorageEnergySamples`, `DemandResponseEnergy`, and `DemandResponseEnergySamples`)  reports the energy state-of-charge or borrowed load associated with individual energy-limited resources.
+Result specification variants are available for selecting the category of energy-limited resource (storage, generator-storage, or demand response) to report, as well as for requesting sample-level disaggregation.
+Energy is always disaggregated by timestep and may also be disaggregated by unit (get the state of charge or borrowed load of a single unit) or aggregated across the system (get the sum of states of charge or borrowed loads of all component devices in the system).